Johnmllr-design/JMNET/README.md

 ## Features
 ✅ Custom-built neural network (no external ML libraries) supporting a variety of combinations of input and output features and activation functions, with additional supports on the way)
-✅ Supports multiple layers and activation functions (sigmoid, RELu) ✅ Stochastic gradient descent (SGD) and backpropagation for training via the chain rule ✅ Works with various datasets
+✅ Supports the sigmoid activation function
+✅ Stochastic gradient descent (SGD) and backpropagation for training via the chain rule ✅ Works with various datasets